 - Ben Thanh Market

-Examples of facilities include cafe and restaurant, BBQ area, outdoor garden, wine cellar, children’s play area, and more.
+Examples of facilities include a cafe and restaurant, BBQ area, outdoor garden, wine cellar, children’s play area, and more.

 Address: 196 – 202 Nam Ky Khoi Nghia, Ward 6, District 3, Ho Chi Minh City